 Review by Teresa Mortimer

-Tucked away in a first-floor location, adjacent to the vast Media City complex, the latest incarnation of The Botanist chain commands striking views over The Lowry, Imperial War Museum and the reclaimed industrial landscape of the Quays themselves.
+Tucked away in a first-floor location, adjacent to the vast Media City complex, Salford’s incarnation of The Botanist chain commands striking views over The Lowry, Imperial War Museum and the reclaimed industrial landscape of the Quays themselves.
 Inside the aesthetic is part New Orleans French Quarter jazz bar, part Chateau potting shed, with dining divided into various shabby chic ‘rooms’.